Linkenelis/Remote-TFT_eSPI/README.md

 Example in Arduino:
 #include <WiFiUdp.h>
-#define UDP_PORT 2000 (can be anything as long as they are known to eachothe.
+#define UDP_PORT 2000 (can be anything as long as they are known to each other.
 So good to keep them the same)
 void UDPsend(char* msg)
 {
   UDP.beginPacket(SmartDisplay1, UDP_PORT);